Everspace: Development

 The developer Rockfish was established by Fishlabs founders Michael Schade and partner Christian Lohr.
 The game had a successful Kickstarter campaign in 2015.
 It launched in early access via on 14 September 2016 and was fully released on 25 May 2017 for macOS, Microsoft Windows, and Xbox One.
 A version for Linux was made available via GOG on 9 May 2018.
 A PlayStation 4 port was released on 22 May 2018.
 A port for Nintendo Switch, subtitled Stellar Edition, launched on 11 December 2018.
 Everspace was made available for Amazon Luna on 12 November 2020.
 A version for cloud-based console Google Stadia was made available on 1 December 2020.

 Reception

 The PlayStation 4 version of Everspace has a score of 78/100 on Metacritic.
 Anthony Marzano of Destructoid awarded the Nintendo Switch version a score of 6.5 out of 10, saying 'it ultimately is enjoyable' but acknowledging that it would not appeal to a wide audience.
 Nintendo Life awarded the Switch version a score of 8 out of 10, saying "it performs admirably – if not flawlessly – on Nintendo's console."

 Sequel

-A sequel, Everspace 2 is set to be released for Microsoft Windows, Linux, macOS, Xbox One and Playstation 4.
-It was released on Steam's early access on 18 January 2021, with the full game releasing on April 6, 2023.
+A sequel, Everspace 2 was released for Microsoft Windows, macOS, Xbox Series X/S and PlayStation 5.
+It was released on Steam's early access on 18 January 2021, with the full game releasing on 6 April 2023.